nithinkodipyaka/CBIR/README.md

 ## Prerequisites

-- Python 3.7
+- Python 3.10
 - TensorFlow
 - Keras
 - Flask
-- Other dependencies (See `tensorflow.yml` file)
+- Other dependencies (See `tensorflow.yml` and `requirements.txt`)

 ## Dataset

 The system uses the [Caltech256 dataset](http://www.vision.caltech.edu/Image_Datasets/Caltech101/).
 Please download the dataset from the official website.

-## How to Execute
+## CBIR Model Execution and Feature Training

-1. Open the Jupyter Notebook file `CBIR2.pynb` in a Jupyter Notebook environment.
+1. Open the Jupyter Notebook file `CBIR.ipynb` in a Jupyter Notebook environment.
 2. Follow the instructions provided within the notebook to run the CBIR system.

-## How to Run the Server
+## Direct Usage

 1. Activate the virtual environment (if used).
+Install all dependencies from `tensorflow.yml` and `requirements.txt`
 2. Change the directory to `flaskCBIR`.

     ```bash